bgamari/ghc-wiki-import/newtype-wrappers.md

-In summary: The programmer expects zero-cost conversions between a newtypes *N* and the type *T* it is based on.
+In summary: The programmer expects zero-cost conversions between a newtype *N* and the type *T* it is based on.
 We want to allow the programmer to have zero-cost conversions between *C N* and *C T*.
 Requirements:

 - It should be sound, i.e. have an implementation in Core with existing coercions, without new coercions or `unsafeCoerce`.